The Importance Of Global Property

 Evie introduced the group to an opportunity to tap into one of the fastest-growing markets in Panama: medical tourism.
-The pre-construction condo building she showcased has received a special permit to be able to accommodate medical tourists… and is being built just minutes from the new Johns Hopkins-affiliated hospital being built in Panama City’s Costa del Este neighborhood.
+The pre-construction condo building she showcased has received a special permit to accommodate medical tourists… and is being built just minutes from the new Johns Hopkins-affiliated hospital in Panama City’s Costa del Este neighborhood.

 Like Jan’s Brazil beachfront lot offer, this one comes with limited inventory set aside specifically for our conference attendees.

 The Reasons To Own Property Overseas Are Compelling

 Real estate is a hard asset that can appreciate in value while generating cash flow.

 It’s also an investment in lifestyle.
 A piece of property in a location where you want to spend time can bring personal enjoyment while creating a legacy for your heirs.